 Providing Rural Communities Equal Care through Commercial Transport (PROTECT) Project

-In 2011, with a $250,000, 2-year seed grant from USAID, Partners for Development (PfD) worked in implemented its “Providing Rural Communities Equal Care through Commercial Transport” (PROTECT) initiative in Kratie province.
+In 2011, with a $250,000, 2-year seed grant from USAID, Partners for Development (PfD) implemented its “Providing Rural Communities Equal Care through Commercial Transport” (PROTECT) initiative in Kratie province.
 PROTECT was funded and implemented as part of USAID’s Saving Lives at Birth partnership to test an innovative approach to overcoming transportation barriers to maternal and newborn services in rural Cambodia.